The Beast (Revelation): Beast from the Sea (The Antichrist)

-Beast from the Earth
+Beast from the Earth (The False Prophet)

 The Beast from the Earth is primarily described in Revelation chapter thirteen.
 This beast comes out of the earth whose overall appearance is not described, other than having "two horns like a lamb", and speaking "like a dragon".
 His purpose is to promote the authority of the Sea Beast with the ability to perform great signs, even making fire come down out of Heaven.
 This Earth Beast is also called the false prophet.
 He speaks like a dragon commanding the people of the Earth to make an image "to" the beast that was wounded by a sword (the Sea Beast).
 It is declared that anyone who does not worship the Sea Beast or its image would be killed.
 This lamb-horned beast from the earth also causes all people to receive the mark of the beast "in their right hand or in their forehead."